 The Panel recommends the use of the software package, GISHydro and future upgrades, for hydrologic analysis in the State of Maryland.
-The current operational software is GISHydroNXT, based on ArcGIS and available on the University of Maryland Private Virtual Computer Lab, or GISHydroWEB, available on MDOT servers.
+The current operational software is GISHydroNXT based on ArcGIS is available on the University of Maryland (UMD) Private Virtual Computer Lab.
+A web-based version of GISHydro (GISHydroWEB) is under development and evaluation and will be available on MDOT SHA servers in the future.

 The terminology GISHydro is used throughout this report to refer to GISHydroNXT, GISHydroWEB or future updates.
-GISHydro includes delineation of the watershed boundaries, curve number and time of concentration computations and direct interfaces with both the regression equations and the WinTR-20.
-Use of this software ensures reproducibility of watershed characteristics based on the topographic, land-cover, and soil databases that are integral to GISHydro.
+GISHydro includes delineation of the watershed boundaries, computation of the curve number and time of concentration, and direct interfaces with both the regression equations and the WinTR-20 model.
+Use of this software ensures reproducibility of watershed characteristics based on the topographic, land cover, and soil databases that are integral to GISHydro.
 Automated reporting that is built into GISHydro allows reviewers at MDE to independently confirm analyses submitted for their review.
 Consistency in analysis presentation also helps to streamline the review process.

-Information on how to access and use GISHydro is available at the following website:
+Information on how to access and use GISHydro is available at the following UMD website: